fireflycons/tips-for-CKA-CKAD-CKS/README.md

 I think take the following into consideration.

-* You can complete the mock exams and lightning labs faster than the instructor (where a solution video is posted) with no errors.
+* You can complete the mock exams and lightning labs (KodeKloud/Udemy Mumshad Mannambeth courses) faster than the instructor (where a solution video is posted) with no errors.
 Generally this means 20-30 min depending on the test.
 * Now buy your exam.
 Wait for a decent coupon code to come up - these are always publicised on the KodeKloud slack channels.
 You have a year to actually schedule it.
 * Do one of your two attempts at killer.sh.
 Reset it as many times as necessary in the 36 hours you have.
 You're aiming to complete it within 10 points of maximum score ideally in little more than 90 minutes.
 Killer is arguably *harder* than the real exam!
     * If you achieve that on the first session, you're probably ready.
     * If you don't - read and understand the killer solutions, go back, revise the lectures, redo the labs, give it a few weeks.
-* Schedule the exam for say two weeks in the fuuture
+* Schedule the exam for say two weeks in the future
 * Between scheduling and taking, do the second killer session.
-You will get the same quesitons so it should be easy this time.
+You will get the same questions so it should be easy this time.
 * Take the exam - good luck!

 # Proctor and Workspace